BSc (Hons) Computer Game Applications Development

 Why study Computer Game Applications Development at Abertay?

-Learn how to create games and interactive experiences.
-Find your niche - such as scripting game mechanics, creating audio or programming tools - on this world-leading Computer Game Applications Development degree.
+Develop games and interactive experiences at the widely recognized Top International Games School.
+Find your niche on this world-leading Computer Game Applications Development degree.

-This games-orientated programming course is directly relevant to the sector, evolving as fast as the games industry does.
-You’ll work in multidisciplinary teams and always be up-to-date with current applied game technologies.
-We ensure you’re adept in industry standard game engines and emerging technologies.
+This games-orientated programming course is directly relevant to the sector, evolving as fast as the industry does.
+Plus, there’s internship and mentoring opportunities with local and global games companies.

 Gain all the skills you need to pursue a career in the games industry